About This Program

 - TRC 470 - Therapeutic Recreation - Internship (12)

-**Four-Year Overview highlights program-specific courses and does not include core curriculum & electives.**
+**Four-Year Overview highlights some program-specific courses and does not include core curriculum & electives.**

 Utica College offers one of the very few programs in the nation that issues a Bachelor of Science degree in Therapeutic Recreation (instead of a degree in Recreation and Leisure Studies with a specialization or concentration in Therapeutic Recreation) so students have greater preparation.